MandaPandaTroll/lotka_experiments/README.md

 # lotka_experiments

 A population dynamics model built upon the lotka-volterra equations, with the addition of stochasticity from a normal distribution, a third trophic level, density dependent growth for autotrophs and a few more constants to modulate the interactions between the primary and secondary consumers.
+It also contains some code to scale the values to the range[-1,1] so that the data can be written to an audio file ;)

 tabacwoman May 2022